 I’ve also planted two more ceanothus and placed cages around them.
 They should grow well without the rabbit assaults.

 As mentioned at the top, the yard is about an acre in size and we’ve cultivated part of the front half-acre.
 My long term vision is to have this cultivated section of vegetables, fruit trees, vines, and berries entirely bounded by native vegetation.
 In essence, we’ll have a rectangle of exotic food plants inset among a bold ring of Southern California chaparral and oak woodland plants.
-The benefits of this for my rectangle of food plants should be better pollination and pest control, as I noted in this previous post.
+The benefits of this for my rectangle of food plants should be better pollination and pest control, as I noted in this previous post, “Hedgerow of native plants brings all kinds of benefits”.
 I also just like the idea of providing more habitat and food for birds and native bees and other native insects.